Comparisons12 min read

 • Gold: $12/month — adds Acorns Early (custodial accounts) + premium features

-Here's the thing: $3/month sounds cheap, but if you only have $500 invested, that's a 7.2% annual fee.
-Brutal.
-Acorns only becomes cost-effective at balances above roughly $8,000–$10,000 on the Bronze tier — and I think a lot of users genuinely don't realize this until it's too late.
+Here's the deal: $3/month sounds cheap until you do the math.
+If you only have $500 invested, that's a 7.2% annual fee.
+Ouch.
+Acorns only becomes cost-effective at balances above roughly $8,000–$10,000 on the Bronze tier — and I think a lot of users don't realize this until they've already been paying for months.

 Best For